Spearman's rank correlation coefficient

 Let's have a quick look at this in DATAtab.
 You can load the data we used here.

-Once we have the reaction time and age and then we have the just created ranks from the reaction time and age.
+On the one hand, we have the reaction time and age, and on the other hand we have the just created ranks from the reaction time and age.

 Spearman rank correlation and Kendall's tau